 Keep your mat clean

-If you are going to be perspiring a lot during your hot yoga class then it seems sensible to also look for a mat that you can keep clean easily, as well as swotting up on how to clean your yoga mat.
+If you are going to be perspiring a lot during your hot yoga class then it seems sensible to also look for a mat that you can keep clean easily.
+Different mats have different cleaning requirements, as detailed in our guide to how to clean your yoga mat.
 PVC mats are the easiest to clean and can even be placed in the washing machine!
 They can take a lot of water without it affecting the non-slip qualities of the mat and you can use oil sprays to keep them smelling fresh.

 However, natural rubber mats and those with a polyurethane top layer (eco or otherwise) are a little more sensitive to a deep clean.
 They can't be placed in the washing machine.
 Instead, you can keep them clean by using a mild, soapy water spray and a towel.
 Spray the mat (not so it's soaked as remember, they are porous) and gently wipe it down with a towel.
 Avoid scrubbing these mats, especially the natural rubber mats, as they are not built to withstand this rigorous cleaning.
 Avoid using homemade oil sprays on these mats too as they can leave stains or interfere with the non-slip qualities.

 Cork mats are naturally anti-bacterial and self-cleaning so theoretically they don't need cleaning after a hot yoga class.
 They also repel odours, so no bad smells should escape from these mats.

 Is it worth trying a yoga towel for hot yoga?